MIT-BECL/awesome-becl-resources/readme.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [*kjmclean*](https://github.mit.edu/kjmclean) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [*MIT BECL*](https://github.com/MIT-BECL) has waived all copyright and related or neighboring rights to the compilation of this list, but not the resources included.